Table of Contents

 Top IBCs can qualify for the iconic "Career Car" which include company-leased pink Cadillacs, black BMW‘s, Chevrolet‘s, and Toyota‘s.

-Mary Kay admits that out of their active IBCs in Canada, only about 5% earned commissions more than $100 annually.
+Mary Kay admits in an earnings report that out of their active IBCs, only about half earned commissions more than $100 annually.

-So is Mary Kay legit or just another scam?
+So is Mary Kay legit or just another pyramid scheme?

-Mary Kay Ash is an inspirational figure, and she has built one heck of a cosmetics company.
+Mary Kay Ash is undoubtebly an inspirational figure and she has built one heckuva cosmetics company.

 Nobody can deny that.